2nd Unitex/GramLab Workshop 10-11 octobre 2013, Université Paris Est-Marne-la-Vallée

 Unitex conforms to the Unicode 3.0 standard that allows users to handle virtually all the characters of all languages, including Asian languages.
 The Unitex programs have been designed to work for all writing rules.
 There is no difficulty in working with Asian languages, in spite of their particular spacing conventions.

 The Unitex interface is written in Java and all other programs are written in C/C++.
 This allows Unitex to work on every system that supports Java 1.6 and that can compile C/C++ programs.

 Unitex has been tested successfully on Windows (95, 98, NT, 2000, XP, ME and Vista) and Linux, Mac OS X and runs now on Solaris 8 Sparc.

 An open source software

-Versions 2.1 or newer of Unitex are freely distributed free under the terms of the Lesser General Public License (LGPL).
+Versions 2.1 or newer of Unitex are freely distributed under the terms of the Lesser General Public License (LGPL).
 This means that everyone can redistribute Unitex freely within the terms of the LGPL license.
 It also means that you have access to the source code of all the Unitex programs, which is included in the zip file you download.
-The LGPL license is more permissive than the GPL one, because it allows you to reuse the own code of Unitex in non-free softwares.
+The LGPL license is more permissive than the GPL one, because it allows you to reuse the own code of Unitex in non-free software.

 Unitex is mainly developed by Sébastien Paumier at the Institut Gaspard-Monge (IGM), University of Paris-Est Marne-la-Vallée (France).
 You can consult the full list of contributors in the user manual.